 - Spoto, G. e Ciliberto, E. (2000).
 Modern Analytical Methods in Art and Archaeology.
 New York: John Wiley & Sons

 - Artioli, G. (2010).
 Scientific Methods and Cultural Heritage.
 An Introduction to the Application of Materials Science to Archaeometry and Conservation Science.
 Oxford: Oxford University Press

 - Stuart, B. (2007).
 Analytical Techniques in Materials Conservation.
 Chichester: John Wiley & Sons

 Method of interaction

 Lectures focused on theoretical principles and methods, its possibilities and constraints.
-Practical lessons where are interpreted and discussed the results obtained by the methods of examination and analysis.
+TP classes comprising experiments and interpretation and discussion of results.

 Software used in class